Tanjasta/pands-problem-sheet/README.md

 #### Task 2 - Bank
-Task 2: create a file that contains a python program that displays the answer to a callculation in a format with a euro sign and decimal point between the euro and cent.
-The program prompts the user to enter two different amouns in cents.
-Then adds two amounts togetherand reads in two money amounts (in cent).
-Then it displays the answer to the task in a human readable format with a euro sign and decimal point between the euro and cent of the calculated amount.A file named pythonbank.py was created to work on sullutions to the task.
-The program pythonbank.py succesfully displays an answer in the correct form of euro and cents.
+Task 2: Create a file that contains a Python program which displays the answer to a calculation in a format with a euro sign and a decimal point between the euro and cent.
+The program prompts the user to enter two different amounts in cents, adds them together, and then displays the answer in a human-readable format with a euro sign and decimal point between the euro and cent of the calculated amount.
+A file named 'pythonbank.py' was created to work on solutions for this task.
+The program 'pythonbank.py' successfully displays the answer in the correct format of euro and cents.

 *Referances*
 https://web.microsoftstream.com/video/f3b6910a-dc68-47ee-8ef1-c48fda6bc1fb